trema/GEC13/traffic_monitor/traffic_monitor.md

 	  # ...
 	end

-* Shows the current time and traffic data stored in `@counter` in every 10 seconds
+* Shows the current time and traffic data stored in `@counter` every 10 seconds

 <!SLIDE small>
 # Traffic Monitor: Summary #####################################################

 * Shows how to use the traffic data stored in flow_removed messages
-* Applied version of learning switch controller
+* A practical example of learning switch controller